Fop

-Fop became a pejorative term for a man excessively concerned with his appearance and clothes in 17th-century England.
+Fop was a pejorative term for a man excessively concerned with his appearance and clothes in 17th-century England.
 Some of the many similar alternative terms are: coxcomb, fribble, popinjay (meaning 'parrot'), dandy, fashion-monger, and ninny.
 Macaroni was another term of the 18th century more specifically concerned with fashion.

 The pejorative term today carries the connotation of a person, usually male, who is overly concerned with trivial matters (especially matters of fashion) and who affects elite social standing.
 The term also appears in reference to deliberately camp styles based on eighteenth-century looks.

 Origins

 The word "fop" is first recorded in 1440 and for several centuries just meant a fool of any kind; the Oxford English Dictionary notes first use with the meaning of "one who is foolishly attentive to and vain of his appearance, dress, or manners; a dandy, an exquisite" in 1672.
 An early example of the usage is in the Restoration drama The Soldier's Fortune, in which a woman dismisses a potential suitor by saying "Go, you are a fop."